Request CME Application

 - A CME Disclosure/COI form completed by each planner and speaker.

 - Two items that document physician need for the proposed education.
 Documentation may include quality or safety data, minutes from a department or committee meeting, medical literature review, changes in practice guidelines/protocols, notes from review of a performance issue or practice gap, state or federally mandated requirement or regulatory change, advances in medical research, treatment options, or technology, and so on.

 - Target audience: Applicants will identify physicians (specialties) for whom the education is intended, mid-level and allied health professionals who work cooperatively with physicians to delivery personal and community health care.

 - Proposed speaker name, credential, contact information and his or her CV or resume.

 - Goal of educational activity (a general outcome).

-- Proposed Learning Objectives (pdf): Minimum three, stating what attendees should be able to DO after the education.
+- Proposed Learning Objectives: Minimum three, stating what learners should be able to DO after the education.

-- Suggested teaching methods (case presentation, didactic lecture, simulation, hands-on lab, medical literature review, etc.)
+- Suggested teaching methods, such as case presentation, didactic lecture, simulation, hands-on learning, medical literature review and discussion (journal club), etc.

 - Estimated attendance and costs.
 Note that all funding related to CME must be handled and disbursed through the CME Office.
-Commercial support may be accepted only through an unrestricted medical education grant to CME.
-No direct or indirect payments by the commercial supporter may be made to speakers, planners or joint sponsorship organization.
+Commercial support may be accepted only through an unrestricted medical education grant for CME and secured by a Letter of Agreement with PeaceHealth St. Joseph.
+No direct or indirect payments by the commercial supporter may be made to speakers, planners or joint provider.